dguzenko/newdocs/docs/zoocart.md

 2. Setup *template* layouts *(e.g. Default: Full and Teaser)*.
 Click on the layout in the specific type line and assign the elements to positions.
    * **Full** layout is used in the item view.
 Assign the elements to the full layout, to show them on the detail page of an item.
    * **Teaser** layout is used in the category view.
 Assign the elements to the teaser layout, to show them on the frontpage.
-3. Setup *extension* layouts *ZOOcart: Cart and Order* (if you need).
+3. Setup *extension* layouts *ZOOcart: Cart and Order*.
 Click on the layout in the specific type line and assign the elements to positions.
    * **Cart** layout is used for checkout page view.
 Assign the elements to the cart layout, to show them on the checkout page.
    * **Order** layout is used for order page view.
 Assign the elements to the order layout, to show them on the order page.

 **Tip:** To assign the elements to the layout positions, click on the element name and Drag & Drop it to its new position.

-E.g.: Assign *Variations element* to the position where you want to show the *Variations* of your product.
+*E.g.:* Click on the layout(s) where you want to display the *Variations* of your product and assign *Variations element* to the required position.

 For more information about layouts setup, please review the [ZOO official docs](http://yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions).